Traps 'n' Treasures: Gameplay

-Developement
+Development

-Roman Werner was bon in 1967 from a father who was a cameraman and a mother who was a director assistant, both were working for the Swiss national television.
-His fist contact with videogame was with the game Pong that his father brought back from a trip to Taiwan.
-Werner experienced with graphic design and programming, but was first know is the Swiss developer scene as music producer.
-In 1998, he started working for Linel, the only official Amiga game publisher in Switzerland, for who he made demo songs for the software SoundFx and also the title music of the game Eliminator.
-Next year he composed the music for Leonardo and Clown-O-Mania, both swiss games produced by Starbyte Software.
+Roman Werner was born in 1967 from a father who was a cameraman and a mother who was a director assistant, both working for the Swiss national television.
+His first contact with videogames was with the game Pong that his father brought back from a trip to Taiwan.
+Werner experienced with graphic design and programming, but was first known in the Swiss developer scene as music producer.
+In 1988, he started working for Linel, the only official Amiga game publisher in Switzerland, for who he made demo songs for the software SoundFx and also the title music of the game Eliminator.
+Next year he composed the music for Leonardo and Clown-O-Mania, both Swiss games produced by Starbyte Software.

-It was towards the end of 1989 that Roman Werner decided to create his own game: Traps 'n' Treasues.
-What motivated him was his love for platform games and the desire to create an Amiga game as good as those he played on consoles.
-However, an important point is that this was the first game he programmed and it was not a small project.
-On November 20 1990, the Christmas Party of Starbyte Software took place in Bochum, Germany.
+It was towards the end of 1989 that Roman Werner decided to create his own game: Traps 'n' Treasures.
+What motivated him was his love for platform games and the desire to create an Amiga game as good as those he played on consoles, but this was the first game he programmed and it was not a small project.
+On November 20, 1990, the Christmas Party of Starbyte Software took place in Bochum, Germany.
 On this occasion, developers, freelancers and business partners are gathered.
 Roman Werner decided to seize the opportunity by taking a demo of his game with him that evening.
 The general manager and his assistant quickly showed interest in his game and a contract was offered to him.
 At that point everything seemed to be going well, but during the negotiations on the price they reached an impasse.
-The general manager decided to take a dice out of his drawer and asks Werner to choose between even and odd.
-Fortunately for Roman Werner, he won and signed the contract with the price he wanted.
-However, the contract allowed for eight months to complete the game.
+The general manager decided to take a dice out of his drawer and asked Werner to choose between even and odd.
+Werner won and signed the contract with the price he wanted, but the contract allowed for eight months to complete the game.
 At the time Roman thought it was feasible, but by his own admission he was inexperienced in game development and did not realize that this time frame was too short.